 The Political Science Department focuses upon the instruction of undergraduate students.
-Its resources are entirely committed to teaching undergraduates, and professional development of faculty.
-The department does not offer graduate degrees.
-Classes are not taught by graduate teaching assistants.
 Our objectives are:

 - To provide both introductory and advanced levels of undergraduate instruction in government and politics by employing the comparative, behavioral, philosophical, and institutional approaches to the discipline.

 - To encourage undergraduate interest in the analysis of political phenomena from both the scientific and philosophical viewpoints.

 - To foster the idea that "analytical thinking" based on factual information and disciplined analysis is desirable.